CU-ESIIL/FCC24_Group_4/README.md

 - Member 1: Elizabeth Buhr is a field manager and junior programmer in the Forest Futures Lab at Cary Institute of Ecosystem Studies.
 Her work focuses on post-fire forest regeneration in the boreal region of Interior Alaska.
 - Member 2: Max Joseph is a data scientist at Planet Labs who estimates forest structure with remote sensing and machine learning.
 - Member 3: Hutch Tyree
-- Member 4: Kit Lewers, University of Colorado Boulder
+- Member 4: Kit Lewers is PhD Student in Information Science and Interdisciplinary Quantitative Biology at University of Colorado Boulder.
+Her research focuses on how information overload impacts institutions grounded in big data and the affects of disciplinary silos on open science and collaboration.

 ## Code Repository Structure
 - **Data Processing**: "OSM points.ipynb" searches the Open Street Maps (OSM) database for entries matching "craft=sawmill" or "industrial=sawmill" in Colorado and Wyoming.